vk-cs/docs-public/docs/en/kubernetes/k8s/concepts/cis-benchmark/cis-benchmark.md

 | FAIL
 | 4.3.1.
 Ensure that the kube-proxy metrics service is bound to localhost
 | Automated
-| Влияет на интеграцию аддона Kube Prometheus Stack и системного компонента kube-proxy
+| Affects the integration of the Kube Prometheus Stack addon and the kube-proxy system component

 4+| **5.
 Kubernetes Policies**